computer-catt/JDA-Framework/ReadMe.md

 - CommandBase - the class you extend to make a new command
 - Main - where you set up jda and initialize commands
 - CommandListener - the thing that parses and interprets events
+- CommandArgument - the annotation for automatic variables

 ### Thank you!